Academic Excellence

 Student Rights and Responsibilities

 Environmental Design is part of an academic community whose mission requires an open learning and working environment for students, faculty, staff and administrators.
 An open learning and working environment values and protects individual dignity and the integrity of human relationships and is based upon mutual trust, freedom of inquiry, freedom of expression and the absence of intimidation and exploitation.
-Any infringement upon these freedoms and rights may be cause for review by the Program and/or by other university offices for retention in the Program.
+Any infringement upon these freedoms and rights may cause review by the Program and/or by other university offices for retention in the Program.
 Students in the Program are subject to the policies and procedures governing student rights and responsibilities.
 See the campus-wide Student Conduct & Colorado Creed section.

 Ethics and Academic Dishonesty